Heaven Gables

 Higher Installation And Maintenance Costs: These roofs are complex when it comes to their structure, which is why their installation costs are higher than the other roof styles.
 Mansard roofs have a complex structure and that requires regular maintenance in order to make sure that it looks just as good and serves its purpose throughout its lifespan.
 Frequent safety checks are also important of such roofs to avoid any hazard.

-Difference Between A Dormer & Mansard
+Difference Between a Dormer & Mansard

 The most frequent location for mansard loft conversions is at the back of the structure, where windows provide views of the garden.
 The rear wall may slope down at an angle, as depicted above, or it may run parallel to the house’s original walls.
 The roof is flat.
 But a dormer loft conversion is typically built at the back of the house.
 The most common type of loft conversion allows you to maintain the appearance of your home’s sloped roof.